X

 Overview

-Glomerulonephritis can occur suddenly or come on gradually.
-It can occur on its own or be caused by another disease, such as diabetes.
+Glomerulonephritis can happen suddenly, called acute glomerulonephritis.
+Or come on little by little, called chronic glomerulonephritis.
+It can happen on its own or be caused by another disease, such as diabetes.

 Symptoms

-Symptoms include pink or foamy urine, high blood pressure, and swelling in the face and legs.
+Symptoms include pink or foamy urine.
+There can be high blood pressure and swelling in the face, hands, feet and belly.